 AAWL & SPCA gets about 98% of our animals from Maricopa County Animal Care and Control.
 We select animals that are at immediate risk of euthanasia due to overcrowding.

-By law, all stray dogs over three months of age need to be taken to Maricopa Animal Care and Control (MCACC), for a stray hold to give owners a central location to claim their animals.
+All strays over three months of age should be taken to Maricopa Animal Care and Control (MCACC), for a stray hold to give owners a central location to claim their animals.
 For stray cats you have two choices: you can take the cat to MCACC or Arizona Humane Society (AHS).
 There is a surrender fee for both facilities.
 Other suggestions if you've found a pet:

 - Post flyers in and around your neighborhood or where the pet was found, after getting the OK from the proper authorities, of course.